 My English translation of Tyconius’s Exposition of the Apocalypse has been published.
 It is in Volume 134 of the Fathers of the Church series.
 I hope you get a copy and enjoy reading his explanations of the Book of Revelation.

-Tyconius’ commentary is useful in many ways.
-He interpreted John’s visions in such a way as to make them relevant for the church of all times, similar to modern “idealist” interpretations.
-Negatively, he rarely placed the visions in the context of the political and religious situation facing the first century churches of Asia Minor.
-Positively, he saw that some passages in the Revelation were symbolic of the future persecution of Antichrist, the Second Coming, and the Last Judgment.
+Tyconius wrote this Exposition about 380 AD.
+It is useful in many ways.
+He interpreted John’s visions to make them relevant for the church of all times, similar to modern “idealist” interpretations.
+He also believed that some passages in Revelation were symbolic of the future persecution of Antichrist, the Second Coming, and the Last Judgment.

-To pre-order Tyconius of Carthage, Exposition of the Apocalypse from Amazon, click here.
+To order Tyconius of Carthage, Exposition of the Apocalypse from Amazon, click here.

 I leave you with an encouragement from a Syriac commentator: “Let us spiritually refresh ourselves in the Apocalypse of the Son of God which is very dear and wonderful.”